KunjShah95/CHAT-APP-IN-JAVA/readme.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📧 Contact

-For questions or feedback, please reach out to [your-email@example.com](mailto:kkshah05072005@gmail.com)
+For questions or feedback, please reach out to [kkshah05072005@gmail.com](mailto:kkshah05072005@gmail.com)

 ---